 To self-refer, send an email to: [email protected] or [email protected]

-Or go to Support Services during interval or lunchtime, fill out a referral form and give it to Katie Wasson.
-If her door is shut, give it to another counsellor or post it under her door.
+Or go to Support Services during interval or lunchtime, fill out a referral form and give it to Brigg Wood.
+If his door is shut, give it to another counsellor or post it under the door.

 Or you can ask a teacher or your parents to refer you.